-15. The inconsistency in the way her retailer is collecting on the gas and electricity debt adds to the constant 'spot fires' that Helen must address, which affects her wellbeing.
-Her second-to-last gas bill was also issued late making it all harder to follow.
-Helen reflects that her retailer really isn't responding to what they know about her circumstances.

-"It's interesting that its [family violence policy and requirements] have been there since January because wouldn't you have thought that someone who is ringing, and you're explaining the situation to them, why they even ask 'oh can you afford a bit more on the repayment.'
+The inconsistency in the way her retailer is collecting on the gas and electricity debt adds to the constant 'spot fires' that Helen must address, which affects her wellbeing.
+Her second-to-last gas bill was also issued late making it all harder to since January because wouldn't you have thought that someone who is ringing, and you're explaining the situation to them, why they even ask 'oh can you afford a bit more on the repayment."
 "Wouldn't you think that if there is a domestic unit now due to law - wouldn't you think they'd ring me and say 'we're going to assign you this person now?'
 Rather than the hardship group, there is a subgroup of the hardship group for victims of family violence."